turri21/CDi_Senhor/README.md

     * RC5 support is added.
 A test using real hardware is required.
 * Add 2 player support
 * CD+G
+* Check compatibilitiy with CDs that have track index 2 as opposed to the usual 0 and 1
 * Possibly adding support for other PCBs (like Mono II)
 * Refurbish I2C for the front display and show the content as picture in picture during changes?
     * It might not even be required at all.